MileHacker Logo

 The Nizhny Novgorod Kremlin, dating back to the early 16th century, is the city's most prominent landmark.
 Its 13 towers and 2-kilometer wall offer a glimpse into Russia's defensive past.
 Inside, you find administrative buildings, Archangel Michael Cathedral (burial place of Kuzma Minin), and an Eternal Flame memorial.
 The Kremlin served a defense role for centuries.

 The Chkalov Staircase, a monumental "8"-shaped structure with over 500 steps, connects Minin and Pozharsky Square to the Volga embankment.
-It honors Valery Chkalov, a famous Soviet test pilot, and has panoramic views of the Volga River and the Strelka.
+It honors Valery Chkalov, a renowned Soviet test pilot, and has panoramic views of the Volga River and the Strelka.

 Must-See Highlights